siavash2012/HackerRank/README.md

 # HackerRank
-My solution to Hacker Rank Java Challenges
+My solution to nearly 170 (and growing) Hacker Rank Java challenges and interview preparation questions.
+Use Java 15+ to compile.